 In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Enron Corp. and subsidiaries as of December 31, 1999 and 1998, and the results of their operations, cash flows and changes in shareholders’ equity for each of the three years in the period ended December 31, 1999, in conformity with generally accepted accounting principles.

+As discussed in Note 18 to the consolidated financial statements, the company changed its method of recording start-up activity and organization costs in the first quarter of 1999.

 Arthur Andersen LLP